 CHOOSING SUPERVISORS

-One particularly important activity that happens right after arrival is that interns interview all possible staff supervisors and then decide amongst themselves who will work with which supervisor for the fall semester.
-They repeat this process for the spring semester, but by then the interviews with staff aren't necessary, since they've figured out who we are and what we're like!
+One particularly important activity that happens right after arrival is that interns interview all possible staff supervisors and then decide with the Training Director who will work with which supervisor for the fall semester.
+A similar process occurs for the spring semester.

 Evaluation Procedures